-For the 2020-2021 school year, SPJUSD has continued early release Wednesdays, which focus on professional development and MTSS activities.
-During the past few years, we have spent time at Professional Learning Communities (PLCs) and faculty meetings on school-wide literacy systems such as note taking strategies, writing across the curriculum, explicit goals and success criteria, and deep reading strategies.
-Additionally, teaching and learning have been enhanced by implementation of Marzano (Art and Science of Teaching and Learning) frameworks.
-Also, the staff has begun to narrow curricular focus to essential standards.
-This is also guided by the Marzano Laboratories.
+For the 2021-2022 school year, SPJUSD has continued Early Release Wednesdays (ERW), which focus on professional development and MTSS activities.
+During the past few years, we have spent time at Professional Learning Communities (PLCs) and faculty meetings on school-wide common literacy strategies such as note taking strategies, writing across the curriculum, explicit goals and success criteria, and deep reading strategies.
 In addition, the district has promoted the use of technology by purchasing smart boards, computers, and other technology for classrooms and offering multiple in-service programs on their use and the development of classroom activities to support new standards.
-During a recent 1:1 initiative, all students of Lovalton High School were provided with Google Chromebooks.
-Much professional development time this year has been designated toward the integration of this technology into the classrooms.
+During a recent 1:1 initiative, all students of Loyalton High School were provided with Google Chromebooks.
 The PLCs continue to encourage teacher collaboration for the improvement of subject area teaching, classroom management, and student learning and the development of systems to allow for continual improvement.
 Teacher meetings are held weekly every Tuesday afternoon.
 More and more we are including teaching strategies, plans for intervention, and school planning into these meetings.
 Student data is the beginning point of all planning each school year.
+One ERW per month is dedicated to MTSS and intervention.
+During that Wednesday, the staff reviews student data; is trained on best practices around relationship-building; teaching students with trauma; collective instructional strategies; and ways to support students' social and emotional needs.
+With the adoption of our SST digital platform, Beyond SST, teachers participate in training for its use.
 In addition to test scores, the staff looks at grades and attendance data to plan for the success of each student in meeting individual goals.
 This data drives the direction the school takes in professional development, support services, and school goals for each year.
 School funds have been available for staff to attend a variety of subject specific or general professional development programs during the school year and summers.
 There is a provision in the certificated contract to pay stipends to teachers for attending in-service programs during holidays or school vacations.
 Release time is provided for programs offered during the school year.
 Administration makes every effort to encourage and support professional development.

-Professional development time was granted during the summer to train on the platforms and strategies needed in order to have successful digital outcomes.
-Additionally, all teachers received a day-long training during our in-service days in August on trauma-informed instruction and practices.
+All teachers received a day-long training during our in-service days in August on trauma-informed instruction and practices.
 This year, our district transitioned to using the online platform "Beyond SST" to record and create a strong accountability system for all teachers when implementing accommodations and collective strategies for our students in need of SSTs and 504 plans.
-All teachers have been trained in this system.
+All teachers have been trained in this system and had numerous training throughout the school year.